dpla-attic/Metadata-Analysis-Workshop/OpenRefine.md

 Let's try it ourselves on the title column.
 Click Sort in the drop-down menu for the Title column.
 Choose to sort by text, and in a-z order.

 Note that in the furthest lefthand column, the Refine-appointed row ID numbers are still tied to their original rows.
 This is because sorts in OpenRefine are temporary -- if you remove the Sort, the data will go back to its original "unordered" form.
 You can do this by selecting **Sort** > **Remove Sort**.
-If you want to make the sort permanent, you can instead choose Sort -> Reorder rows permanently.
+If you want to make the sort permanent, you can instead choose **Sort > Reorder rows permanently**.
 The numbers in the lefthand column will now change to reflect the new order.

 ### Faceting

 The core of Refine's power lies in its use of Facets and Filtering.
-We have already used faceting to do some basic clean-up of our data set, but we will now use them to analyze our data.
+We have already used facets to do some basic clean-up of our data set, but we will now use them to analyze our data.
 Facets allow you to take a macro-level look at a large amount of data by counting individual pieces of column data, and listing them.
 Filtering can also allow you to select subsets of your data to act on, instead of changing entire columns.

  Refine supports a range of other types of facet.
 These include: